almarklein/faq-div/site/faq.md

 We make use of Gumroad to handle payments and invoicing.
 Gumroad supports creditcard and Paypal.
-If this is not an option for you or your company, contact me at `almar AT almarklein.org`. so we can arrange for a wire transfer.
-You will still can get invoice this way.
+If this is not an option for you or your company, contact me at `almar AT almarklein.org`, so we can arrange for a wire transfer (you will still get invoice).